SeanFromIT/studentloanbilltracker/USCongress.md

 **<a id="hr1352" target="_blank" href="https://www.popvox.com/bills/us/114/hr1352">H.R.
 1352 (Student Loan Borrowers' Bill of Rights Act)</a>** -
 The House version of Obama's proposal.
 Returns Chapter 11 bankruptcy protections to student loans, excludes any forgiven student loan debt from taxes, limits defaulted student loan bill collection activities to six years, and strengthens flexible repayment options.

-Status: 3/10/2015 - Referred to House Committees on Education and the Workforce, Ways and Means, the Judiciary, and Oversight and Government Reform.
+Status: 3/10/2015 - Stuck in House Committees on Education and the Workforce, Ways and Means, the Judiciary, and Oversight and Government Reform.

 **<a id="hr1314" target="_blank" href="https://www.popvox.com/bills/us/114/hr1314">H.R.
 1314 (Bipartisan Budget Act of 2015)</a>** -